usaid-cs/yesterday-i-learned/canada.md

 - Canadians have been detained before for [not giving out their phone passwords at customs](http://www.theverge.com/2015/3/6/8162337/iphone-unlock-border-agents-canada).
 - Unlike their counterparts in America, Canadian Slurpees do not contain yucca extract, which gives it the airy consistency American Slurpees are known for.
 - "20% of the LCBO's customers bring in 80% of the revenue" - [this one guy on Reddit](http://www.reddit.com/r/canada/comments/4o9e4o/-/d4b82dm)
 - Canada used to have "Athabasca" and "Assiniboia" [districts](https://en.wikipedia.org/wiki/Districts_of_the_Northwest_Territories).
 They are now various parts of the west.
+Athabasca is Cree for "grass or [reeds](https://en.wikipedia.org/wiki/Reed_%28plant%29) here and there".
 - U Lethbridge's motto is Fiat Lux.
 - "[Perth, Ontario](https://en.wikipedia.org/wiki/Perth,_Ontario) was the site of the last fatal duel in Upper Canada.
 Robert Lyon, a law student, was killed on June 13, 1833 after fighting over a woman (Elizabeth Hughes) with a former friend, John Wilson."
 - [Ontario][subletters cannot rent out the place for more than its original rent.](https://www.ontario.ca/laws/statute/06r17#s134s3)